Getting started

 User data

-The file “user_data.toml” is used to store several types of data required to run simulations.
-It uses the TOML format (see https://toml.io) and contains four tables:
+The file “user_data.toml” is a database register.
+It uses the TOML format and contains five tables:

-• molar_volume gathers partial molar volumes of pure metals, vacancies and pores.
+• [partial_molar_volume] stores databases of partial molar volumes of pure elements, vacancies and pores.

-• vacancy_formation_energy gathers vacancy formation energies in pure metals.
+• [vacancy_formation_energy] stores databases of vacancy formation energies in pure elements.

 For example, the “user_data.toml” file included in the installation directory (noda/data) contains the following: